omnilaboratory/obd/docs/OBD-README.md

 [Omnicore 0.18](https://github.com/OmniLayer/omnicore) or later integrates the latest BTC core 0.18, which enables relative time locker used in RSM contracts and HTL contracts.

-# Installation
+# Installation and minimum system requirment
 The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.

+You could run obd on your desktop or a cloud server you trust.
 You could download the binary we compiled to major platforms at [here](https://github.com/omnilaboratory/obd/releases), and ignor step 1 and 3.

+The following are the estimated system requirements for running an obd node:
+* 2.0 GHz 64-bit processor
+* 4 GB memory
+* 100 GB HDD(SSD would be better)
+* Ubuntu 14.04.4 LTS or later
+* golang 1.10 or later

+For running a tracker, the system requirment is higher, because a tracker requires a full btc/omnicore node.
+We suggest you have:
+* 4 .0 GHz 64-bit processor
+* 16 GB memory
+* 500 GB HDD(SSD would be better)  for a btc/omnicore full node
+* Ubuntu 14.04.4 LTS or later
+* golang 1.10 or later

 ## step 1: fetch the source code